Zhukovskyy not guilty of all charges in crash that killed 7

 Prosecutors alleged Zhukovskyy had been driving under the influence and crossed the center line of the highway, crashing into the group of motorcyclists early in the morning.

-But during the trial, defense attorneys complicated prosecutors' narrative, suggesting motorcyclist Albert "Woody" Mazza, the president of the Jarheads Motorcycle Club, lost control of his cycle and crashed into Zhukovskyy.
+But during the trial, defense attorneys complicated the prosecutors' narrative, suggesting Mazza, the president of the Jarheads Motorcycle Club, lost control of his bike and crashed into Zhukovskyy.

-In closing arguments Tuesday, Zhukovskyy's defense attorneys pointed to inconsistencies in witness' statements.
+Along with Mazza, the crash killed Michael Ferazzi of Contoocook; Desma Oakes of Concord; Aaron Perry of Farmington; Daniel Pereira of Riverside, R.I.; and Jo-Ann and Edward Corr of Lakeville, Mass.

-"That's the primary problem from relying on eyewitness testimony, and the reason why scientific accident reconstruction is necessary."
+In closing arguments Tuesday, defense attorney Jay Duguay told jurors Tuesday that Mazza caused the accident because he was drunk, inattentive and crossed into Zhukovskyy.

-"There is no question he caused the crash," the prosecution said Tuesday.
-"He admitted it."
+He conceded that Mazza's intoxication represented "a poor choice," but that it "didn't have anything to do with the crash."

-The prosecution reminded the jury of Zhukovskyy's initial conversation with state police after the crash occurred.
-Zhukovskyy told authorities he caused the crash and that he wasn't paying attention, according to police recordings presented in court.
+Mazza was "an easy target" for the defense, said Chase, who told jurors that the evidence of Zhukovskyy's guilt was "beyond-a-reasonable-doubt clear."

-State police testified in court that they had not observed signs of impairment in Zhukovskyy.
+State police testified in court that they had not observed signs of impairment in Zhukovskyy, who had admitted to using drugs about 10 hours before the crash.

 Last week, Judge Peter Bornstein dismissed eight additional charges related to driving under the influence.
 The judge stated the prosecution had failed to produce sufficient evidence to support them.